The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 EVER EVER `using namespace std`.
 It is HUGE.

-The following is especially confused because it is trying to "use" the symbols in code that is already in the MacroPlace namespace.
+The following is especially confused because it is trying to "use" the symbols in code that are already in the MacroPlace namespace.

 ``` cpp
 using namespace MacroPlace;